Challenge Match of $1 million!

 Vision

 To celebrate this important landmark in our history, and as a way to honor the late Fr.
-Edward Sthokal, S.J., who served at Demontreville for 58 years, Demontreville is beginning a Campaign to raise funds for a project of building and renovations.
+Edward Sthokal, S.J., who served at Demontreville for 58 years, Demontreville began a Campaign to raise funds for a project of building and renovations.
 You are invited to help the Campaign reach its goal, and to help enhance the retreat experience for generations to come.
 Thank you for your interest and prayerful consideration of a gift.

-PHASE 1: Build a New House (approximately 2 years)
+PHASE 1: Build a New House (Completed)

 Estimated Cost: $3 million